mikerae/connect4/README.md

 ### Persistent Data
 Data about each game is stored in worksheets in the cloud.
 The program writes game data to the remote googlesheets worksheet.
 It provides the user with a list of games played, and the facility to read game data for a chosen game.
 The API gspread was used to access the spreadsheet and worksheets on goolge drive.
+The code to link the project to the external google worksheets was copied from the Code Institue 'Love Sandwiches' walkthrough.
 ### Game Data: Game Class
 A class Game() is used to create and store data about each game.
 The class has methods facilitating the reading, writing and file management of stored game data.

+## Bugs and Fixes (sample)
+checkwin() for computer is not working properly if player goes second, the computer does not show move on the board…
+	check_win outputs a tuple().
+	check_win[1] outputs win=True/False

+	check_win outputs False if not win
+	check_win outputs tuple (column, True) if True:
+		Fix: within if statements, boolean was assigned  tuple (col, Boolean) return’ renamed to ‘win’
+			win only assigned Boolean
+			check_win() only returns tuple (col, win)

+when minimax:
+	check_win with computer first gives false +ve win @ 3 in a row empty columns, some full columns
+		horizontal, vertical, +ve dia, -ve día
+			player first, computer first
+				player vertical , computer vertical

+	errors:
+	computer first: -dia: does not return true
+		fix: 5 conditionals instead of 4: removed wrong one

+Minimax terminal node bugs
+	confirmed that with depth not zero, column is output with score therefore providing a column value if terminal is not right. removed code and reverted to Neil Galli code
+Minimax: Match maximizing_player with approptiate piece i.e.
+- True: computer_xo
+- False: player_ox

+## Deployment
+The projects was writen using the GitPod Ide, with pre